NoeliaBel/Auto-Insurance-Fraud-Detection/README.md

 - Policy Type: Fraudulent claims are more often linked to comprehensive or collision coverage policies.
 - Deductible: Policies with a deductible of 400 monetary units are frequently involved in fraud.

 Note: It’s important to consider the significant class imbalance in our dataset.
+And some variables, like deductible (400 monetary units), are common across both fraudulent and non-fraudulent cases.
+This overlap can make it challenging to distinguish between fraudulent and non-fraudulent claims in this dataset.

 (See the PowerBI screenshot for visual details included in the documentation)